SimaGhoreyshi/mini-crm-product-manager/README.md

-this is a very basic non-mobile responsive react web application, working with a fake api from [fakestoreapi.com](https://fakestoreapi.com).
+this is a very basic mobile responsive react web application, working with a fake api from [fakestoreapi.com](https://fakestoreapi.com).